The Piccadilly Inn Caerwys has a tale to tell

-The Piccadilly love to use their sous-vide, gently cooking their meats slowly to guarantee moist sumptuous, ‘melt in your mouth’ textures.
-The Piccadilly kitchen creates an array of meat dishes using the sous-vide method to ensure perfectly tender meat and their Sunday Roasts and ‘Pie of the Day’ are famous for their delicious flavours and tender meat.
+The Piccadilly love to slowly cook their meats to guarantee moist sumptuous, ‘melt in your mouth’ textures.
+The Piccadilly kitchen creates an array of meat dishes their Sunday Roasts and ‘Pie of the Day’ are famous for their delicious flavours and tender meats.

 3. Dehydrated Fruits, vegetables, herbs and locally foraged foods